 2. Walk Over the Nevada-California Stateline

-The Nevada-California state line happens to split up the town, so one of the more unique things to do in Tahoe in winter is to cross the states.
-I thought it was pretty neat that you could get lunch in California, and then cross the street to gamble in Nevada.
+The Nevada-California state line happens to split up the town, so one of the more unique things to do in Tahoe in winter is cross the states.
+I thought it was pretty neat that you could get lunch in California and then cross the street to gamble in Nevada.

 3. Try Out Other Snow Sports

-There’s a small bed and breakfast/general store/restaurant a few minutes away if you get hungry or need last-minute supplies.
+A small bed and breakfast/general store/restaurant are a few minutes away if you get hungry or need last-minute supplies.
 Heads up – you do need a permit to be here, which I recommend getting in town (it’s only $5).